maimeguan/RiskProject/Data/README.txt

+UPDATES Jan-23-2021 (mdlee@uci.edu)

+The bandit, optimal stopping, and BART data have been cleaned a little.
+They now report only the 56 participants used in the paper, and do so consistently.

+In addition, order information has been added.
+(The remainder of the data is ordered by the unique problems, not by the order in which subjects completed them),

+order: nsubj x nprob x ncond, where the (i,j,k) is the problem number that the ith subject encountered as their jth problem in the kth condition

+The new files are banditGuanEtAl2010, optimalStoppingGuanEtAl2021, and BARTGUanEtAl2021, each with a strutured variable "d"

+----- ORIGINAL README --------

 This folder contains the participant data for each of the 4 risk propensity tasks.
 Each task has its own data structure, with the name of the task.